Ninja-Squad/data-discovery/README.md

 ## Harvest

-Harvesting (i.e. importing genetic resources stored in JSON files into ElasticSearch) consists in placing the JSON files into a directory where the server can find them.
+Harvesting (i.e. importing genetic resources stored in JSON files into ElasticSearch) consists in creating the necessary index and aliases, and then placing the JSON files into a directory where the server can find them.

+To create the index and its aliases execute the script

+    ./scripts/createIndexAndAliases.sh

-This directory, by default is `/tmp/rare/resources`.
+The directory, by default is `/tmp/rare/resources`.
 But it's externalized into the Spring Boot property `rare.resource-dir`, so it can be easily changed by modifying the value of this property (using an environment variable for example).